micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 The selection of the Executor semantics is optional.
 The default semantics is "RCLCPP".

 ### Executor API
-The API of the RCLC-Executor can be divided in two phases: Configuration and Running.
+The API of the rclc Executor can be divided in two phases: Configuration and Running.
 #### Configuration phase
 During the configuration phase, the user shall define:
 - the total number of callbacks